Note that graduate students are subject to these policies and requirements in addition to all university and departmental policies and requirements.

 WSE master’s students wishing to double-count courses must submit these courses to the WSE master’s program for approval.
 If it is learned that a student has double-counted a course for the WSE master’s degree without permission of the WSE master’s program, this program reserves the right to revoke the degree.

-WSE master's students may transfer in up to two courses from another institution which were completed after the undergraduate degree was conferred and not applied to a degree elsewhere.
-The student must obtain approval from the WSE master's program faculty advisor to do so.
+WSE graduate students may transfer in up to two graduate-level courses from another institution which were completed after the undergraduate degree was conferred, if evidence is provided that the course was not applied to any previous degree, and with JHU advisor/department approval.
+Students are encouraged to secure permission from their WSE master’s/PhD program faculty advisor to transfer a course as early as possible in their time at JHU to avoid issues, and a transcript from any relevant academic institution must be included with conferral completion paperwork submitted to the Academic Affairs office.
 EXCEPTION: WSE master’s students in a department‐approved study abroad program can transfer in additional coursework (i.e., beyond two courses), but in total, at least half of the courses/credits applied to the WSE master’s degree must be taken/earned at Johns Hopkins.
 Individual graduate programs reserve the right to enforce stricter policies.

-NOTE: This policy is effective for students beginning a WSE master's degree program in Spring 2008 or later.
+NOTE: This policy is effective for students beginning a WSE master’s/PhD degree program in Spring 2008 or later.

-After a student submits an Application to Graduate to the Office of the Registrar (Garland Hall), the following documents must be delivered to the WSE Office of Academic Affairs (Shaffer 103) in order for a Whiting School of Engineering master's degree to be conferred:
+After a student submits an Application to Graduate to the Office of the Registrar (Garland Hall), the following documents must be delivered to the student’s primary degree program (academic staff member) in order for a Whiting School of Engineering master’s degree to be conferred: